togrupe/dlive-midi-tools/doc/channels/README.md

 Dropdown list with predefined fader level values. (-99 = -inf)

 #### HPF On
-yes - to activate the Highpass Filter no - to deactivate the Highpass Filter
+yes - to activate the Highpass Filter <br>
+no - to deactivate the Highpass Filter

 Empty cells are interpreted as **no**